nevienahmoud20/genomic-paper/README.md

 # genomic-paper

- This is a suumary of Nanopore Sequencing and Bioinformatics for Rapidly Identifying Cultural Heritage Spoilage Microorganisms research.
+ This is a summary of Nanopore Sequencing and Bioinformatics for Rapidly Identifying Cultural Heritage Spoilage Microorganisms research.